PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 ## Add / edit order return status

-**Adding or Editing a return status** allows the user to add or edit **the status name** input text on any back-office language and **the label color** with a color picker or directly into the input text with the hexadecimal code.
+**Adding or Editing an order return status** allows the user to add or edit **the order return status name** input text on any back-office language and **the label color** with a color picker or directly into the input text with the hexadecimal code.

 ![Add new return status](/img/creating%20an%20return%20status.png)

-**The return status can be displayed on:**
+**The order return status can be displayed on:**
 *   the Order Follow page in Front Office customer account,
 *   the Order View page in Back-Office on merchandise return tab,
 *   the Merchandise Returns List Page,